-- Use a Caribbean style curry powder if you can, but any curry powder (such as an Indian one) will work fine.
+- Use a Caribbean or Jamaican style curry powder if you can, but any curry powder (such as an Indian one) will work fine.

 - This recipe uses kosher salt (aka cooking salt, kitchen salt, coarse salt outside of the US).
 If you are using table salt, definitely scale down the salt as that is a saltier type of salt!
 The type of salt will make a big difference in how salty your food tastes, so keep that in mind.

 - Adapted from The Sugar Mill Caribbean Cookbook